The AAA Framework — Follow-Through That Holds · KwanHoward.com

 Check the rung — Ability

-Were all four ability components verified?
+Were skill, time, tools, access, authority, and environment verified?
 Is this a can't or a won't?

 A3